ebingrav/avwiki/Adept_Of_Heartwood_Quest.md

 Silverbark's quest is a simple delivery and return with proof.

 <spoiler text="Silverbark quest details">The first will be to an [ent
-banker](Banker "wikilink") to deliver a letter.
-Then to a [relative](Edmuntrillion "wikilink") for a second part of the quest.</spoiler>
+banker](Banker.md "wikilink") to deliver a letter.
+Then to a [relative](Edmuntrillion.md "wikilink") for a second part of the quest.</spoiler>

 ## Ironwood Quest